jeanmathieupotvin/digest/README.md

 # Integration

 The package exports three classes / objects: `Food`, `FoodCollection` and `FoodQuery`.
-You can import it this way.
+You can import them this way.

 ```js
 // You may need to change the path.